Bios of Senior Judges and Staff

 TRADITIONAL RIGHTS COURT ASSOCIATE JUDGE CLAIRE J. LOEAK

 TRADITIONAL RIGHTS COURT ASSOCIATE JUDGE CLAIRE J. LOEAKOn February 4, 2021, the Cabinet, upon the recommendation of the Judicial Service Commission, appointed Claire Therese Loeak to serve as an associate judge of the Traditional Rights Court and as a judge representing Alap interests from the date of her appointment for a term of 10 years.
-Nitijela approved the appointment on April 26, 2021 and the 10-year term commenced, May 17, 2021.
+Nitijela approved the appointment on April 26, 2021 and the 10-year term ending on May 17, 2031.

 Prior to her appointment, Judge Loeak served the Republic well for over 5 years as an Assistant Attorney-General and before that, as an assistant clerk of the Cabinet.